 Yet, the most appealing months are February and Mid-November to December because Sakura and maple leaves are seen everywhere on the farm.

-As someone who lived a life in a country with eternal summer, I always wished to experience four seasons.
-I beg to see the leaves of the trees change their colors, and trees bloom with lovely flowers.
+As someone who lived in a country with eternal summer, I always wished to experience four seasons.
+I beg to see the leaves of the trees change their colors, and the trees bloom with lovely flowers.

 Where is Wuling Farm?